arquivei/elasticutil/README.md

 ## <a name="Description" /> 1.
 Description

-ElasticUtil is a generic library that assists in the use of Elasticsearch, using olivere/elastic library.
-It is possible to create olivere/elastic's queries using only one struct.
+ElasticUtil is a generic library that assists in the use of Elasticsearch, using olivere/elastic library and the offical library.
+It is possible to create elastic's queries using only one struct.
 It is also possible to translate errors and responses.

 ## <a name="TechnologyStack" /> 2.
 Technology Stack